 We find many of our clients don’t value their time efficiently or even at all!
-They begin to become so ingrained in the minutiae of daily tasks that they lose energy and momentum for the tasks and changes that will ultimately let them scale.
+They begin to become so ingrained in the minutiae of daily tasks and other supply chain processes that they lose energy and momentum for the tasks and changes that will ultimately let them scale.

 With an extra set of hands, the right tools, and investment into documenting your tasks, you can simultaneously save money and make money!

 How to Evaluate your time as a business owner

 Our clients come to us and think they are saving money doing daily tasks themselves.
 They run their books, ship out products, handle marketing, and probably also order products and contact vendors.
 It’s a full plate that they have become accustomed to having.
 When we ask them why they don’t hire someone to help take over one or even all of those tasks, they say money or time.
 They fear that without control over tasks and assuring the jobs reach completion “correctly,” the mistakes will cost them money.
 Sometimes it’s a fear that they don’t have time to train someone else to handle those tasks correctly, so they never invest time into hiring.
 This inability to delegate is a critical problem.
 It is always what holds them back from scaling their business and earning more.
 In addition to the fear, most business owners don’t understand the complexity of evaluating their worth.